Garbh Sanskar | Antenatal | Pregnancy Yoga

 Yoga exercise make you learn and develop several useful techniques, like:

-- movements and strategies to relieve common discomforts of pregnancy (backache, digestive difficulties, sciatica, etc.)
+- movements and strategies to relieve common discomforts of pregnancy (backache, digestive difficulties, sciatica, etc.)- advantageous positions for labour and delivery to promote an easier birth

 - breathing and relaxation techniques to help maintain focus, calm and relaxation throughout your pregnancy and delivery